Showing content for section Overview

 - Study core marketing theories and techniques alongside specialist industry-specific modules

-- Be taught by a teaching team with close links to local business and creative communities, and extensive contacts within large national and international fashion companies and corporations (including Arcadia Group, Burberry, Google, Tommy Hilfiger, Conde Nast and Twitter)
+- Be taught by experts with close links to local, national, and international businesses – including Arcadia Group, Burberry, Google, Tommy Hilfiger, Conde Nast and Twitter

 - Get experience with the software and tools you'll use in your career, such as Adobe Design Suite, Google Analytics and Google Ads

-- Apply what you learn in the industry, by working with a fashion brand on a live brief – you'll deal directly with clients, working within professional constraints to deadlines
+- Apply what you learn in the industry by working with a fashion brand on a live brief

-- Get additional professional qualifications, in areas such as Google Analytics and Google Ads, as part of your study
+- Get additional professional qualifications for software like Google Analytics and Google Ads

 Careers and opportunities